Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

-Thus, it remains to consider the case that the maximum number of vertices that any vertex reaches in $\mathcal{F}(\mathcal{C})$ is odd and that all pairs of \nc vertices have even distance in both directions.
-However, we prove that in this case, in fact, every pair of \nc vertices is a Nash equilibrium:
+By \cref{le:27,le:31} it only remains to consider the case where there exist two or more \nc{} vertices, each reaching an odd number of vertices in~$\stopForest{}$ and where all pairs of \nc vertices have even distance in both directions.
+We will prove that in this case, in fact, every pair of \nc vertices is a Nash equilibrium: